hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

-hole. the above depicts two clusters, each five elements long. (this clusterization is wholly separate from any we have discussed above; its particular form is designed to demonstrate the subject principle. we'll refer to this story in tests as #coverpoint2.5 "story B".)
+hole. the above depicts two clusters, each five elements long. (this clusterization is wholly separate from any we have discussed above; its particular form is designed to demonstrate the subject principle. we'll refer to this story in tests as #coverpoint2.5 story "B".)

 note you could see this as runs of holes separated by runs of items.